sanjibsinha/sanjibsinha/README.md

 ## Have you not coded before?
 Well, we have a commonness.
 We all started, as non-coders who had not coded before.
+The website - [https://sinhasanjib.com](https://sinhasanjib.com) is another project that deals with very beginning staff.
+You will get an initial ideas on programming.
+You may also learn languages like C, C++ or Java.

+## Do you want to build a mobile application?
 In that case, you may read these Books to build Flutter App from scratch.
 ### In English
 - [Elementary Dart and Flutter for Beginners](https://leanpub.com/elementarydartandflutterforbeginners)